asash/gsasrec/Readme.md

 }
 ```

+# Pytorch version
+If you are looking for a pytorch version of gSASRec, please use the official port:  [https://github.com/asash/gSASRec-pytorch/](https://github.com/asash/gSASRec-pytorch/)
+The pytorch version is independent of the aprec framework and may be easier to use outside.

+# Environment setup

 To set the environment, you can use `Dockerfile` from the `docker` folder and build the image with the help of the docker build command:

 ```